Prioritized Repairing and Consistent Query Answering in Relational Databases: Completion-optimal repairs

-The last family of preferred repairs is based on a notion of optimality different from global and Pareto optimality.
-When repairing a database with a priority that is not total and we resolve a conflict that is not prioritized, then we commit to a particular prioritization of this conflict.
-Constructing a repair that conforms to a given priority can be seen as constructing a total extension of that priority such that the constructed repair is the only repair globally optimal w.r.t. the total priority.
+The last family of preferred repairs is based on a notion of optimality different from global and Pareto optimality and intuitively can be described as follows.
+When repairing a database with a priority that is not total and resolving a conflict that is not prioritized, we commit to a particular prioritization of this conflict.
+In this view, constructing a repair that conforms to a given priority is equivalent to constructing a total extension of that priority such that the constructed repair is the only repair globally optimal w.r.t.\ the total priority.
 We remark that this notion is quite robust as it remains identical if we replace in it global optimality by Pareto optimality.
-The same holds for all result stated in this section.
-This is because $\mathcal{G}Rep$ and $\mathcal{P}Rep$ coincide for total priorities by $\mathcal{G}Rep\sqsubseteq\mathcal{P}Rep$ and $\mathcal{P}4$ for $\mathcal{P}Rep$ and $\mathcal{G}Rep$. \begin{definition}[Common optimal repairs $\mathcal{C}Rep$] Given an instance $I$, a set of denial constraints $F$, and a priority $\succ$, an instance $I'\subseteq I$ is {\em common optimal} w.r.t. $\succ$ and $F$ if and only if there exists a total priority $\mathord{\succ}'\supseteq\mathord{\succ}$ such that $I'$ is globally optimal w.r.t. $\succ'$ and $F$. $\mathcal{C}Rep$ is the family of common optimal repairs, i.e. $\mathcal{C}Rep(I,F,\mathord\succ)$ is the set of all repairs of $I$ w.r.t. $F$ that are common optimal w.r.t. $\succ$ and $F$. \end{definition} Again, we fix an instance $I$ and a set of denial constraints $F$, and omit them when referring to the elements of $\mathcal{C}Rep(I,F,\mathcal\succ)$.
+The same holds for all results stated in this section.
+This is because $\GRep$ and $\PRep$ coincide for total priorities by $\GRep\sqsubseteq\PRep$ and $\mathcal{P}4$ for $\PRep$ and $\GRep$.
+Another motivation for the family of repairs presented in this section is a fairly intuitive and natural repairing algorithm which we present later on. \begin{definition}[Completion-optimal repairs $\CRep$] Given an instance $I$, a set of denial constraints $F$, and a priority $\succ$, an instance $I'\subseteq I$ is \emph{completion optimal} w.r.t.\ $\succ$ and $F$ if and only if there exists a total priority $\mathord{\succ}'\supseteq\mathord{\succ}$ such that $I'$ is globally optimal w.r.t.\ $\succ'$ and $F$. $\CRep$ is the family of completion-optimal repairs i.e., $\CRep(I,F,\mathord\succ)$ is the set of all repairs of $I$ w.r.t.\ $F$ that are completion optimal w.r.t.\ $\succ$ and $F$. \end{definition} We remark that $\CRep$ selects all completion-optimal repairs and that it is possible to consider families that select only some completion-optimal repairs.
+We fix an instance $I$ and a set of denial constraints $F$, and omit them when referring to the elements of $\CRep(I,F,\mathcal\succ)$. \begin{example} Consider the schema of one relation name $R(A,B,C,D)$ with a set of two functional dependencies $F_4=\{R:A\rightarrow B, R:C\rightarrow D\}$.
+Take the following instance